jD91mZM2/termplay/README.md

 ## Switches

 ```
-termplay-youtube
+termplay 0.1.0
+LEGOlord208 <LEGOlord208@krake.one>
+Play an image/video in your terminal!

 USAGE:
-    termplay youtube [OPTIONS] <VIDEO>
+    termplay [SUBCOMMAND]

 FLAGS:
-        --help       Prints help information
+    -h, --help       Prints help information
     -V, --version    Prints version information

-OPTIONS:
-    -w, --width <width>            The max width of the video
-    -h, --height <height>          The max height of the video
-        --converter <converter>    How to convert the video. [default: truecolor]  [values:
-                                   truecolor, 256-color]
-    -f, --format <format>          Pass format to youtube-dl. [default: worstvideo+bestaudio]
-    -r, --rate <rate>              The framerate of the video [default: 10]

-ARGS:
-    <VIDEO>    The video URL to play
+SUBCOMMANDS:
+    help     Prints this message or the help of the given subcommand(s)
+    video    Play a video in your terminal
+    ytdl     Play any video from youtube-dl
 ```

 ## Installing